Fellowship

 Morning Sessions:

-Start your day with us in the International Politics Building for breakfast, devotions, and prayer as we dive into what genuine friendship means—especially the friendship we have in Jesus.
+Start your day with us in the International Politics Building for breakfast, devotions, and prayer as we consider how we are called to live alongside one another — be encouraged and challenged to live like Christ in His church.

 Evening Sessions: